Psivant/stormmsite/docs/tutorials/tutorial_ii.md

 ```

 As will be seen, the primary purpose of the abstracts is not to do away with the tedious aspects of
-C++, but to eliminate the parts of a C++ class that a CUDA kernel cannot incorporate.
-With the
+C++, but to shed the parts of a C++ class that a CUDA kernel cannot incorporate.
+With the basic
-basic class mechanics and abstracts laid down, the core functionality of the `RandomWalk` class
+class mechanics and abstracts laid down, the core functionality of the `RandomWalk` class must be
-must be encapsulated in the constructor and a public member function to drive the simulation
+encapsulated in the constructor and a public member function to drive the simulation forward.
+The
-forward.
-The minimal constructor will call a `private` member function `allocate` to perform the
+minimal constructor will call a `private` member function `allocate` to perform the `Hybrid`
-`Hybrid` allocations described above, then seed the random number gnererator state vectors on the
+allocations described above, then seed the random number gnererator state vectors on the CPU or, if
-CPU or, if applicable, on the GPU.
-Note that the code paths differ absed on whether the GPU mode
+applicable, on the GPU.
+Note that the code paths differ absed on whether the GPU mode is compiled,
-is compiled, and that the GPU kernel launcher `initXoroshiro128p` will download the results from
+and that the GPU kernel launcher `initXoroshiro128p` will download the results from the GPU so that
-the GPU so that the CPU and GPU both have the same state vectors when the function returns.
+the CPU and GPU both have the same state vectors when the function returns.
+Because `Hybrid`
-Because `Hybrid` object data is initialized to zero, a single cycle of the public member function
+object data is initialized to zero, a single cycle of the public member function used to advance
-used to advance the simulation can be used to seed particle positions.
-If it is desired that
+the simulation can be used to seed particle positions.
+If it is desired that particles initially
-particles initially occupy a different configuration, some new function could be written but there
+occupy a different configuration, some new function could be written but there is no need to
-is no need to clutter the tutorial.
-Note that the CPU and GPU advancement take place in separate
+clutter the tutorial.
+Note that the CPU and GPU advancement take place in separate calls.
+More
-calls.
-More details can be found in the implementation documentation in
+details can be found in the implementation documentation in
 **/stormm/home/apps/Tutorial/randomwalk.cpp**.
 ```
 RandomWalk::RandomWalk(const int coordinate_count_in, const int bits_in, const int prng_seed_in,